Travel Diary of a Solidarity Banker in Bosnia and Herzegovina

 Why is microfinance a topic that concerns you?

-Today, 1.7 billion people, the majority in rural areas, lack access to finance, and the financial sector has a key role to play in addressing this global challenge.
+Today, 1.7 billion people, the majority in rural areas, do not have access to financing, and the financial sector has a key role to play in addressing this global challenge.
 The Foundation is one of the Crédit Agricole Group's levers to promote financial inclusion and the development of rural economies in emerging countries.
-This is the ambition Crédit Agricole set for itself when it created the Foundation 12 years ago with Professor Yunus, 2006 Nobel Peace Prize winner: to contribute to the fight against poverty by promoting microfinance and socially impactful entrepreneurship throughout the world.
+This is the ambition that Crédit Agricole set for itself when it created the Foundation 12 years ago with Professor Yunus, 2006 Nobel Peace Prize winner: to contribute to the fight against poverty by promoting microfinance and socially impactful entrepreneurship throughout the world.
 The Foundation is a committed player in poor countries, serving the Group's Purpose: "Acting every day in the interest of our customers and society."

 Our mission takes on even more meaning in the current context.
 The Covid-19 pandemic is hitting the most vulnerable populations particularly hard, and microfinance is a lever to strengthen their resilience in the face of the crisis.
 In this context, we have had to adapt our intervention methods and innovate.
 We have implemented very regular monitoring with the funded institutions to understand the effects of the crisis and their needs.
 We have also implemented numerous deadline deferrals to allow these institutions to support their own clients and also agree to defer microcredit deadlines.
 Since last March, we have also coordinated an international movement of donors, investors, and inclusive finance stakeholders to commit to preventing a liquidity crisis in the sector and provide coordinated responses to address the economic effects of the crisis.